OpenACC/openacc-best-practices-guide/01-Introduction.markdown

 needs to evaluate the priorities of the project and make decisions accordingly.
-A best practice is to begin with the most portable and productive programming models and move to lower level programming models only as needed and in a modular fasion.
+A best practice is to begin with the most portable and productive programming models and move to lower level programming models only as needed and in a modular fashion.
 In doing so the programmer can accelerate much of the application very quickly, which is often more beneficial than attempting to get the absolute highest performance out of a particular routine before moving to the next.
 When development time is limited, focusing on accelerating as much of